 be noted that restricted regions like Kanchenjunga, Manaslu, Dolpo, and upper mustang can trek just two foreign people.
 Do not count local Nepali staff.

 4. Confirm your holiday to Nepal in a reasonable period?

-Before visiting Nepal please be sure your holiday is the Best Time?
+Before visiting Nepal please be sure your holiday is the Best Time.
 Nepal trekking and mountain weather and climate are not stable and the weather forecast is not appropriate.
 Especially Monsoon period or summer season the climate dramatically changes from time to time instantly.

-If your holiday does not match that period you can choose the right destination for monsoon-like Dolpo, Upper Mustang. they are summer trekking routes of Nepal.
+If your holiday does not match that period you can choose the right destination for monsoon-like Dolpo, Upper Mustang. they are summer trekking routes in Nepal.
 Nepal has various trekking destination which matches all kinds and seasonal trekkers.

-Hikers who like to hike quiet can choose winter but beware to choose the routes of trekking.
+Hikers who like to hike quietly can choose winter but beware to choose the routes of trekking.
 Like many high passes treks of Nepal are closed during winter due to heavy snow cover and no visible trails.